nanocosmos/docs/docs/nanomeet/introduction.md

 ## About the nanoMeet documentation

+The following content we provide is divided in 3 main parts:

 - [User Guide](samples): Working online samples that can be used immediately with all features and functions we provide.
-- [User/Deverloper Guide](source-code): The source code of our samples that can be copied easily.
+- [User/Developer Guide](source-code): The source code of our samples that can be copied easily.
 - [Developer Guide](api): The documentation of our web API that provides all features and functions of nanoMeet.

 ## What is nanoMeet?